Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Engineered European Oak Solid Oak

-Construction Real European oak top layer (3–6 mm) bonded to a multi-ply or HDF core Single piece of solid oak, typically 19–22 mm thick
+Construction Real European oak top layer (4 mm on most ranges, 6 mm on the Distilled 20 mm board) bonded to a multi-ply or HDF core Single piece of solid oak, typically 19–22 mm thick

-Stability in NZ humidity Excellent — moves about a third as much as solid Moderate — prone to cupping or gapping in damp Auckland conditions
+Stability in NZ humidity Excellent — the cross-laminated core restrains seasonal movement Moderate — prone to cupping or gapping in damp Auckland conditions

 Concrete subfloors Floats or glues down directly Usually requires a battened or plywood overlay

-Plank widths available 180 mm to 260 mm+ (wide plank) Typically capped at ~150 mm to control movement
+Plank widths available 180 mm to 260 mm (260 mm made to order) Typically capped at ~150 mm to control movement

 Supply cost $99–$320+/m² across entry, mid and premium tiers $200–$400+/m² where available in NZ